-A TV series based on Gill Hornby’s acclaimed new novel Miss Austen is being developed.
+A TV series based on Gill Hornby’s acclaimed novel Miss Austen is being developed.

-Hornby’s novel launched in the UK last month and has already been hailed as one of the books of 2020 by the Financial Times and The Times.
+Hornby’s new novel has already been hailed as one of the books of 2020 by the Financial Times and The Times.

 Set in 19th-century Britain, the fictional story is inspired by Jane Austen’s sister Cassandra’s infamous burning of Jane’s letters.